panda7789/docs.cs-cz/docs/framework/wcf/samples/default-nettcpbinding.md

           contract="Microsoft.ServiceModel.Samples.ICalculator" />
 ```

- <span data-ttu-id="ce441-114">Předchozí příklad ukazuje, jak nakonfigurovat koncový bod pro použití `netTcpBinding` vazby s výchozím nastavením.</span><span class="sxs-lookup"><span data-stu-id="ce441-114">The previous sample shows how to configure an endpoint to use the `netTcpBinding` binding with the default settings.</span></span> <span data-ttu-id="ce441-115">Pokud chcete nakonfigurovat `netTcpBinding` vazbu a změnit některá její nastavení, je nutné definovat konfiguraci vazby.</span><span class="sxs-lookup"><span data-stu-id="ce441-115">If you want to configure the `netTcpBinding` binding and change some of its settings, it is necessary to define a binding configuration.</span></span> <span data-ttu-id="ce441-116">Koncový bod musí odkazovat na konfiguraci vazby podle názvu s `bindingConfiguration` atributem.</span><span class="sxs-lookup"><span data-stu-id="ce441-116">The endpoint must reference the binding configuration by name with a `bindingConfiguration` attribute.</span></span> <span data-ttu-id="ce441-117">V této ukázce se konfigurace vazby jmenuje `Binding1` a je definována tak, jak je znázorněno v následující ukázkové konfiguraci.</span><span class="sxs-lookup"><span data-stu-id="ce441-117">In this sample, the binding configuration is named `Binding1` and is defined as shown in the following sample configuration.</span></span>
+ <span data-ttu-id="0a9a6-114">Předchozí příklad ukazuje, jak nakonfigurovat koncový bod pro použití vazby `netTcpBinding` s výchozími nastaveními.</span><span class="sxs-lookup"><span data-stu-id="0a9a6-114">The previous sample shows how to configure an endpoint to use the `netTcpBinding` binding with the default settings.</span></span> <span data-ttu-id="0a9a6-115">Pokud chcete nakonfigurovat vazbu `netTcpBinding` a změnit některá její nastavení, je nutné definovat konfiguraci vazby.</span><span class="sxs-lookup"><span data-stu-id="0a9a6-115">If you want to configure the `netTcpBinding` binding and change some of its settings, it is necessary to define a binding configuration.</span></span> <span data-ttu-id="0a9a6-116">Koncový bod musí odkazovat na konfiguraci vazby podle názvu s atributem `bindingConfiguration`.</span><span class="sxs-lookup"><span data-stu-id="0a9a6-116">The endpoint must reference the binding configuration by name with a `bindingConfiguration` attribute.</span></span> <span data-ttu-id="0a9a6-117">V této ukázce je konfigurace vazby pojmenována `Binding1` a je definována tak, jak je znázorněno v následující ukázkové konfiguraci.</span><span class="sxs-lookup"><span data-stu-id="0a9a6-117">In this sample, the binding configuration is named `Binding1` and is defined as shown in the following sample configuration.</span></span>

 ```xml
 <services>